-There is always a cycle of life in every software and this is the same with iOS versions.
-They follow the below mentioned process – iOS 13, iOS 14, iOS 15 and iOS 16.
+There is always a cycle of life in every software, and this is the same with iOS versions.
+They follow the below-mentioned process – iOS 13, iOS 14, iOS 15, and iOS 16.

-What is software development life cycle?
+What is the software development life cycle?

-Software development life cycle is the process of delivering a product from conception to delivery.
+The software development life cycle is the process of delivering a product from conception to delivery.

 Every product needs a life cycle.
 And software development is no exception.
-The life cycle of software begins with the idea, then moves to the design, implementation, testing, deployment, support, and finally, maintenance.
+The life cycle of software begins with the idea, then moves to the design, implementation, testing, deployment, support, and maintenance.

 Every stage in the life cycle of software is an opportunity for mistakes and missteps, which can cost time, money, and sometimes, even lives.